 This report is provided for informational purposes, and a response is not required.
 We appreciate the cooperation and assistance provided by your staff during this risk assessment.
 If you have any questions, please contact Brent Melson, Senior OIG Manager for Information Technology, or me.

-cc: Sartaj Alag, Chief Operating Officer and Associate Director, Operations Division Elizabeth Reilly, Chief Financial Officer and Assistant Director, Office of the Chief Financial Officer Dana James, Deputy Chief Financial Officer, Office of the Chief Financial Officer
+cc: Katherine Fulton, Acting Chief Operating Officer and Deputy Chief of Staff Elizabeth Reilly, Chief Financial Officer Dana James, Deputy Chief Financial Officer